johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 `neighbourhoods`

     "neighbourhood_id" - Primary Key
-    "neighbourhood" - The neighbourhood group as geocoded using the latitude and longitude against neighborhoods as defined by open or public digital shapefiles
+    "neighbourhood" - The neighbourhood group as geocoded using the latitude and longitude against neighbourhoods as defined by open or public digital shapefiles

 `listings`

     "listing_id" - Primary Key.
-Airbnb's unique identifier for the listing "host_id" - Foreign Key to `hosts`
+AirBnB's unique identifier for the listing "host_id" - Foreign Key to `hosts`
     "neighbourhood_id" - Foreign Key to `neighbourhoods`
     "latitude" - Uses the World Geodetic System (WGS84) projection for latitude and longitude "longitude" - Uses the World Geodetic System (WGS84) projection for latitude and longitude "accommodates" - The maximum capacity of the listing "bathrooms" - The number of bathrooms in the listing, for older scrapes.
-On the Airbnb web-site, the bathrooms field has evolved from a number to a textual description
+On the AirBnB web-site, the bathrooms field has evolved from a number to a textual description
     "bedrooms" - The number of bedrooms
     "beds" - The number of bed(s)
     "price" - Daily price in local currency